JakobDev/minecraft-launcher-lib/doc/tutorial/more_launch_options.rst

 The Java Executable is the path the Java which is used to run Minecraft.
 If the version.json contains a Java Runtime, it minecraft-launcher-lib will download and use these version.
 Otherwise it will just use the java command. minecraft-launcher-lib allows to overwrite this.
 This can be useful, if you want to start a older version which needs a older Java and does not contain a runtime in the version.json.

+There are 2 options to overwrite the Java Executable: executablePath and defaultExecutablePath.
+The difference is, that executablePath is always used. defaultExecutablePath is only used, when the version.json has set no Java Runtime.
+If the version.json contains a Runtime, the Runtime will be prefered over the defaultExecutablePath.

 .. code:: python

     options["executablePath"] = "path/to/java"
+    options["defaultExecutablePath"] = "path/to/java"

 -------------------------
 Custom Resolution